Robin Lovelace in the Artist Studio

 Stop by and learn more about her work!

-Robin has spent over 20 years researching, apprenticing, and collaborating with many of the finest Northwest Coast and International artists.
+Robin Lovelace has spent more than 20 years researching, apprenticing, and collaborating with many of the finest Northwest Coast and international artists.
 Robin has received much acclaim and many awards for her groundbreaking works in mixed media, including hardwoods, stainless steel, bronze, copper, and stone.

 Robin currently lives and works in Seattle with her son.